Coffee for Health: Yay or Nay?

-Now that we’ve discussed some of the arguments on both sides of the “Is coffee healthy” question/controversy, it appears that coffee may not be for everyone, and even small amounts of coffee can yield both positive and negative health results.
+Now that we’ve discussed some of the arguments on both sides of the “Is coffee healthy?” question/controversy, it appears that coffee may not be for everyone, and even small amounts of coffee can yield both positive and negative health results.
 Even with some beneficial properties, too much coffee can lead to symptoms such as headaches, insomnia, and anxiety (aside from the other warnings listed above).
 The well-rounded answer here is that coffee consumption benefits and adverse health effects are dependent on the individual.
 Drinking coffee in moderation can provide the best potential health benefits for those who do not have chronic health disease, blood sugar management, or adrenal fatigue issues.

 Regarding the overall question of how much is safe to drink, research shows that the “average” person can safely consume about 300-400 milligrams of caffeine, or 3-4 cups a day, assuming each cup contains 75 to 175 mg caffeine.
-Therefore, about 3-4 cups a coffee each day is the recommended maximum limit that has been shown to be safe and provide health benefits.
+Therefore, about 3-4 cups of coffee each day is the recommended maximum limit that has been shown to be safe and provide health benefits.
 The biggest problem with our modern coffee consumption is that most people are drinking 3 times that amount and lacing their beverages with all kinds of gunk including sugar and inflammatory sweeteners and creams.
 If you do choose to drink 3 cups a day, then make sure you are drinking 8-10 cups of water throughout the day and boost your intake of vitamin C as well.
 This will better ensure your immunity and hydration levels stay high.

 If you don’t like drinking plain black coffee hot, there are plenty of ways you can inject the benefits of coffee into your day such as:

 - Iced coffee with a splash of plant-based milk like almond, hemp, cashew, oat, or coconut milk.